Foundation History and Purpose

-Started in 2006, The Eric Stuart Obermann Foundation was created to provide the “most improved” Grissom Band Senior with a scholarship.
-In 2016, the scholarship was expanded to award one student from Grissom and one additional student from another high school within the Huntsville City School system.
-To be eligible, applicants must:
+Started in 2006, The Eric Stuart Obermann Foundation was created to provide the “most improved” Grissom Band Senior with a scholarship, as well as support Huntsville community projects.

-- Be a graduating senior in a band program in Huntsville City Schools
+- Be a graduating senior in the Grissom Band Program,

 - Plan to attend a two or four-year college or accredited program; and

 - Continue to be part of a musical ensemble post-graduation while in college

 Eric Obermann was a member of the graduating class of 2000 of Virgil I. Grissom High School.
 While attending Grissom, Eric was heavily involved in both the symphonic and marching bands.
 When he was a senior, he was voted “best marcher” by his peers and played 1st clarinet in the Symphonic I (“A”) band, while maintaining his status as an honor student.

 As computer technology was Eric’s academic passion, he decided to major in computer science at the Georgia Institute of Technology in Atlanta.
 Moreover, with music still being one of his top priorities, he managed to be one of the top clarinetists in the Georgia Tech Symphonic Band even with his full academic schedule.
 Band was always an important part of Eric’s life, and due primarily to his time spent with the Grissom High School Band; it was an experience which he said had a dramatic, positive impact on his life.

 Unfortunately, Eric was not able to remain at Georgia Tech or as part of their symphonic band.
 At nineteen years of age, during his second year of college, Eric was diagnosed with ALS.